 Another aspect of the power of the Spirit working in us is hope.
 Not hope in the sense of wishing.
 But hope as an earnest expectation.
 In particular, the hope that we have as believers.
 The hope of salvation (1 Thess.
 5:8).
 The hope of eternal life (Titus 3:7).

 In Romans 15:13, we see Paul expressing this.
 “May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit.”
 The power of the Holy Spirit will help us to overflow with hope.
 It is the Spirit that truly enables us to have real hope.

 And 1 Peter 1:5, talking about the living hope that we have, says, “who through faith are shielded by God’s power until the coming of the salvation that is ready to be revealed in the last time.”
 God’s power is protecting us as we await the fulfillment of our hope.
 We may suffer physically, as this passage goes on to express.
 But God is protecting what really matters.

 While the Holy Spirit is often overlooked in discussions about God, he is essential in the life of the believer.
 In particular, he is the channel for God’s power to work in our lives.
 He transforms us from carnal to godly believers, empowers us for service, and fortifies our hope to help us through the challenges of life.

 The Holy Spirit is God in us.
-We cannot live as children of God apart from from his presence and working.
+We cannot live as children of God apart from his presence and work.
 As believers, we would do well to become more acquainted with the Holy Spirit and what he does for us.